 The Green Party focuses first on environmentalism, arguing that all other aspects of humanity will stop being a concern if there is no environment to sustain us.
 The Green Party has both a male and female leaders and is now co-led by MP Metiria Turei and Russel Norman.

 ACT (Association of Consumers and Taxpayers) is a free market classical liberal political party led by former National Party leader and Reserve Bank Governor Don Brash.
 ACT has five members of the New Zealand Parliament.
 The party stands for “individual freedom, personal responsibility, doing the best for the natural environment, and smaller, smarter government.”

 United Future Party has a single member of the New Zealand Parliament.
 The party leader is Peter Dunne, an electorate MP.
-The United Future party signed a confidence and supply agreement with the National Party, making it, along with ACT and the Maori Party, a support partner to the minority National government.
+The United Future party signed a confidence and supply agreement with the National Party, making it, along with th ACT and Maori Parties, a support partner to the minority National government.

 Reports show that the National Party is looking “unstoppable” with a significant lead over the Labour Party, their only major opposition.
 The Green Party hopes to gain 7 new seats in Parliament.

 First is the “third largest political party in the New Zealand Parliament”.
 Formed in 1993, it represents those New Zealanders concerned about the social and economic direction of their country, and seeking pragmatic, common-sense representation in Parliament.
 Winston Peters is the leader of the First Party.